mattddobre/SRAM-Simulation-Scripts/README.md

 The following scripts plot the read, write and hold margins of an sram bitcell after running a spice simulation.
 The simulation performed is a slow transient solution to calculate the DC operating point at various voltages.
 Voltage controlled resistors act as switches that allow each node to be swept in one simulation.
-An example simulation setup for the bitcell is given.
+An example simulation setup for the bitcell is given for finesim.
-The simulator used is finesim.
 The script uses the following libraries which should be installed:
 - matplotlib
 - numpy
 - scipy